 PVC tees allow a pipeline to divide into two separate lines with a 90-degree connection.
 It does that because of its three ends, two in a straight line and one on the side.
-Tees are also useful for connecting two lines into one pipeline into one mainline.
+Tees are also useful for connecting two lines into one pipeline into one main line.
 Therefore, they are also sometimes utilized in PVC structures.

 Tees are incredibly adaptable and versatile fittings, making them one of the most utilized fittings in the PVC industry.
 Tees are mostly found in slip socket ends, but ones with three ends are also available.

 Crosses are a less common fitting type used for joining four pipe sections.
 They have four slip connections (S x S x S x S) that meet at 90-degree angles, forming a “plus” shape.
 Mostly utilized for diving fluid flow into different directions, crosses can also be helpful when building a framework out of PVC pipe.
-Crosses can add a significant level of structural integrity into a framework.
+Crosses can add a significant level of structural integrity to a framework.